 - Automated surveillance, where the objective is to recognize and track people.

-- Monitoring closed-circuit television (CCTV), the facial recognition capability can be embedded into existing CCTV networks to look for lost children or other missing persons or tracking is known suspected criminals.
+- Monitoring closed-circuit television (CCTV), the facial recognition capability can be embedded into existing CCTV networks to look for lost children or other missing persons or tracking known suspected criminals.

 - Multimedia environments with adaptive human-computer interfaces (part of ubiquitous or context-aware systems, behaviour monitoring at childcare or centres for old people, recognizing customers, and assessing their needs).